TESOL jobs - is there an age bias?

 Within Europe, freelance teaching is common and in freelancing, no age bias exists.
 For example, retired ex-solicitor David Allan comments favourably about his experiences teaching English in France.

-Mary Rose (aged 58), who has taught in Hungary, and now runs the Central European Teaching Programme (CETP), placing teachers throughout the country and Romania, was surprised to experience some resistance to employing older teachers.
+Mary Rose (aged 58), who has taught in Hungary, and now runs the Central European Teaching Program (CETP), placing teachers throughout the country and Romania, was surprised to experience some resistance to employing older teachers.
 She says:

 "Although most of our school directors were willing to accept older teachers, to my surprise, some would only consider youngsters."